 - Rehabilitation costs

-- A lump-sum payment for permanent impairments.
+- A lump-sum payment for permanent impairment

 Can I Make a Workers' Compensation Claim for a Pre-existing Injury?